About the Portland Barnstormers

 We meet on the third Monday of every month.
 During June, July, August, and September we meet at the Barnstormers Airfield at 7:30 PM (the September meeting happens after our annual Field Clean Up Day and barbecue).
 The remainder of the year the meeting is held at the Butteville Community Church meeting room in Butteville, Oregon at 7:30 PM.

 We have several flight instructors who are available almost every Saturday at noon to train new pilots.
 Our instructors are also available on Tuesday evenings at 6:00 PM during June, July, and August.
 We have our own trainer aircraft and radios, so you don’t need to bring anything — but feel free to bring your own aircraft and RC transmitter if you need help setting it up or performing a maiden flight.
 Just to confirm availability of an instructor, please contact our Chief Instructor (details here).
+Note: you must be a guest of a member who is at the field with you to receive flight instruction — there is a limit of three guest visits and then we will require you join the club.

 We email a quarterly newsletter to all of our members that has news of club events and activities, plus stories of interest to anyone that flies RC model aircraft.
 You can find our newsletters here.